dotnet/WatsonWebserver/README.md

 Simple, scalable, fast, async web server for processing RESTful HTTP/HTTPS requests, written in C#.

-## New in v3.0.12
+## New in v3.0.13

-- Fix for Querystring
+- Static routes defined by method attributes (thank you @Job79 for the awesome PR)

 ## Special Thanks